 This attitude nurtures also the speed of automatic actions and ensures a certain distance between your head, your heart and your gut.

 It will keep us away from the core of the practice.

 Away from our inner voice.

 Away from our instinctive actions.

-I can’t wait for reading your responses and your feedbacks.
-I am sure that my client and I are not the only one having this “boring” sensation!
+I can’t wait to read your responses and your feedback.
+I am sure that my client and I are not the only ones having this “boring” sensation!
 I thank each of you who will share their thoughts with me.